adb014/nsf2x/README.txt

 Notes encryption in the EML files.
 So if you care about the security of your mail archives, store them on encrypted disks after conversion.
 You've been warned.
-However, a mail that is encrypted in Notes can be re-encrypted with the users certificate in the PST file, if you have their certificates.
+However, a mail that is encrypted in Notes can be re-encrypted with the users certificate, if you have their certificates installed in the Microsoft Crypto Store.
+These encrypted mails are directly useable by Outlook but you might have to export the users certificate to read the EML or MBOX exported files.

 NSF2X is also relatively slow for conversion to PST files, 10000 mails took me about 30 minutes to convert on a reasonable laptop.
 So those 2GB NSF files of yours